Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Game-theoretical Framework for Network Design Problem

-\begin{remark} This framework can generalize across infrastructure domains (e.g., transportation, energy, communications) involving stakeholders with distinct objectives and budget constraints.
-Operators may control geographically adjacent subnetworks (multi-region systems~\citep{cats2025shift}) or overlapping layers (multimodal systems~\citep{Bakhshayesh2023}).
-We assume perfect information, so all operators observe each other's strategies, reasonable for public infrastructure.
-Importantly, the framework captures both network-network interactions (i.e., operators influencing one another) and network-user interactions (i.e., users responding to network design via the demand model~$\demandmodel$).
-Such interactions are modeled in \Cref{sec:Travel Demand}. \end{remark} A key solution concept in game theory is the \gls{acr:ne}~\citep{nash1950equ}, leveraged to study interactions among rational players.
-For a \gls{acr:ndg}, the network at \gls{acr:ne} represents a stable outcome in which no operator can improve their payoff by unilaterally deviating from their network design strategies.
+A key solution concept in game theory is the \gls{acr:ne}~\cite{nash1950equilibrium}, leveraged to study interactions among rational players.
+For a \gls{acr:ndg}, the network at \gls{acr:ne} is a stable outcome where no operator can improve their payoff by unilaterally deviating from their network design strategies.